e-minguez/sysdig-cli-scanner-container/README.md

 A few notes:
 * It requires alpine instead of scratch because it doesn't include chmod (of course).
-* The sysdig-cli-scanner version number is used also for the container tab
+* The sysdig-cli-scanner version number is used also for the container label

 # Build